How To Connect your Amazon Fire TV Stick to WiFi Without the Remote

 - Turn off the hotspot.

+Now you can use either your second device or your first device as the remote control for the Fire TV Stick!
+(Note that the reason you need two devices is that a smartphone can’t connect to its own wireless hotspot for its network connection.)
 As long as you know the SSID and password of the last network you connected your Amazon Fire Stick to, you’re golden.

-Borrow or use another remote
+Method three: borrow or buy another remote